If you have to ask what jazz is, you’ll never know.

 Paul Hundertmark has a long-standing passion for jazz music and jazz history, and he’s appreciated and enjoyed the Cleveland Jazz Orchestra for many years.

-A business owner for 34 years, of his design/build company, Markwood Builders, Inc./Markwood Homes, he has experienced success in both the residential and commercial markets, with an emphasis on the designing and custom building of large-scale luxury homes.
-He also has experience with environmental impact studies, as well as project management, and customer relations.
+A business owner for 34 years, of his design/build company, Markwood Builders, Inc./Markwood Homes, he has flourished in both the residential and commercial markets, emphasizing the design and custom build of large-scale luxury homes.
+He also brings to the table experience with environmental impact studies, as well as project management, and customer relations.

 As he joins the CJO, he looks forward to playing a role in helping to advance this wonderful art form into the future.